leomccormack/Spatial_Audio_Framework/README.md

 SAF_USE_ATLAS
 ```

-* SAF_USE_INTEL_MKL - to use [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries), or a [custom MKL library](CUSTOM_INTEL_MKL_INTRUCTIONS.md)  (recommended for x86_64/amd64).
+* SAF_USE_INTEL_MKL - to use [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries), or a [**custom Intel MKL library**](CUSTOM_INTEL_MKL_INTRUCTIONS.md)  (recommended for x86_64/amd64).
 * SAF_USE_OPEN_BLAS_AND_LAPACKE - to use [OpenBLAS](https://github.com/xianyi/OpenBLAS) and the LAPACKE interface (recommended for ARM)
-* SAF_USE_ATLAS - to use [ALTAS](http://math-atlas.sourceforge.net/), which is not recommended as some LAPACK functions are missing.
-(However, if you don't mind loosing some SAF functionality, then it may be a good choice).
+* SAF_USE_ATLAS - to use [ALTAS](http://math-atlas.sourceforge.net/) which is not recommended, as some LAPACK functions are missing.
+However, if you don't mind loosing some SAF functionality then it may still be a good choice for your particular project.

-Note: If you are using MacOSX and do not define one of the above flags, then SAF will use [Apple Accelerate](https://developer.apple.com/documentation/accelerate) for CBLAS/LAPACK and also the vDSP FFT.
-(However, Intel MKL is still usually faster).
+**MacOSX users only**: If you do not define one of the above flags, then SAF will use [Apple Accelerate](https://developer.apple.com/documentation/accelerate) for CBLAS/LAPACK and also vDSP for the FFT.
+However, note that Intel MKL is still the more recommended option, as it is usually faster than Accelerate.

 ## Enable SOFA support (Optional)